peddi-dev/docker/docker-images/oracle18XE/README.txt

 Step 6:
 -------

-Connect to the database using SQL Developer
+Connect to the database using SQL Developer outside the container

 system/Kiwi123@localhost:1521/xe as sysdba